mekkablue/InsertInflections/README.md

 # InsertInflections.glyphsFilter

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
 It inserts nodes on all inflections of all selected glyphs.
-This is useful for monoline workflows, where inflected paths need to be expanded to a closed stroke.
+This is useful for monoline workflows, where inflected paths need to be expanded to a closed stroke; and for conversion into TrueType outlines.

 After installation, it will add the menu item *Filter > Insert Inflections*.
 You can set a keyboard shortcut in System Preferences.

 ![Before (left) and after (right).](InsertInflections.png "Inserting Inflections")